LaurieLonecrow/Blackjack/README.md

 This is a Blackjack game I built as a part of a bootcamp intro challenge.
+It is a simple app with no framework, just HTML/CSS/Javascript+Jquery.
+I'm still proud of this one!
 It can be played here  https://laurielonecrow.github.io/Blackjack/